The potential and the possibilities ahead.

-The recent announcement by Andrew Little, the Minister of Health, of a restructure of the healthcare system including establishing a new Māori Health Authority, paused the current email series on team effectiveness model.
+The announcement by Andrew Little, the Minister of Health, of a restructuring of the healthcare system, including establishing a new Māori Health Authority, paused the current email series on the team effectiveness model.
 Reminding us all that change itself is one of the few permanent things in the world we live and work in.
 [Subscribe here if you aren’t already getting the weekly emails - the team series continues for the next few weeks].

 The announcement was expected following a review undertaken and led by Heather Simpson.
 This review and the subsequent transition is held by The Department of the Prime Minister and Cabinet and is a significant shift for all New Zealanders.

-The health inequities that Māori face has to be addressed.
-I am no expert, nor qualified in how that should be done.
-I do believe that this must sit with Māori leaders to create, and has to be funded to recognise the effort and change that will be required.
+The health inequities that Māori face have to be addressed.
+I am no expert, nor qualified, in how that should be done.
+I do believe that this must sit with Māori leaders to create and has to be funded to recognise the effort and change that will be required.
 Inequities in health care exist everywhere.
 COVID-19 has seen these further exploited.
-As leaders you need to find the courage to listen, hear and talk about what needs to change.
-I step up knowing I will get things wrong and I also know that good leaders are not silent about the hard things.
+As leaders, you need to find the courage to listen, hear and talk about what needs to change.
+I step up knowing I will get things wrong, and I also know that good leaders are not silent about the hard things.

-For more information and details of the NZ Health Reform:
+For more information and details on the NZ Health Reform:

 It’s going to take you.